How to Start a House Flipping Business in 2022

 And finally, the nice profit (ROI) you expect to make back on your investment model.

-Tips: When you have a house flipping business, the properties you buy and sell are not personal assets.
-They are your inventory.
+Tips: When you have a house flipping business, the properties you buy and sell are not personal assets, and they are your inventory.

 Step 2: Set Up Your Business